muon-build/muon/README.md

-# boson
+# muon

-`boson` is an implementation of the meson language in written in C11
+`muon` is an implementation of the meson language in written in C11

 ## Status

-`boson` is currently a work in progress.
+`muon` is currently a work in progress.
 There's a lot to do, don't expect it to be able to build your project.

 ## Requirements

-`boson` requires various POSIX interfaces and a compiler offering c11 support.
+`muon` requires various POSIX interfaces and a compiler offering c11 support.

 ## Building